Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 Situations in Which You Should Not File Form 8857

-Do not file Form 8857 for any tax year to which the following situations apply.
-Do not file the form even if you check “Yes” on line 4 or 5 for that year.
+Do not file Form 8857 for any tax year to which the following situations apply, even if you checked "Yes" on line 1.

-• In a final decision dated after July 22, 1998, a court considered whether to grant you relief from joint liability and decided not to do so.
+• In a final decision, a court considered whether to grant you relief from the joint liability and decided not to do so.

-• In a final decision dated after July 22, 1998, a court did not consider whether to grant you relief from joint liability, but you meaningfully participated in the proceeding and could have asked for relief.
+• In a final decision, a court did not consider whether to grant you relief from the joint liability, but you meaningfully participated in the proceeding and could have asked for relief.

 • You entered into an offer in compromise with the IRS.